FLOCK4H/Jammy/README.md

 # Jammy

-Backpack loaded with tools for hacking, finding vulnerabilities, cracking passwords, phishing, network auditing, network pentesting, bluetooth/ble spammers, and way more..
+Backpack loaded with tools for hacking, finding vulnerabilities, cracking passwords, phishing, network auditing, network pentesting, bluetooth/ble spammers, hid attacks, and way more..

 > [!TIP]
 > It's better to stay away from any trouble. **Pentesting** must be conducted, by following the local, and ethical guidelines.